Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 cd katapult
 make menuconfig
 ```
+You'll have to change the settings depending on your specific board.

 *Common boards are in the the Katapult folder in Board Builds*

 Press q to exit and choose to save.